Jmat201/Montgomery-Police-Dispatched-Incidents-AWS-July/README.md

 - A significantly higher percentage of ‘1: SUSPICIOUS CIRC, PERSON, VEHICLE’ and ‘2: TRAFFIC/TRANSPORTATION INCIDENT’ combinations occur in Gaithersburg.
 - Germantown has a notably high percentage of ‘2: STATION RESPONSE,’ which is not among the top 3 in any other city.

+## Limitations:
+- Due to charges associated with pulling large number of records from the API call and processing them on AWS, the number of records for this project was limited to 1157.

 ## Future Improvements:

-- Query on more data to see incidents across Montgomery county.
+- Query on more data in June to see incidents across Montgomery county.
 - Add more data to the analysis to see if patterns have changed
 - From the analysis of Q6, do the particular combination of initia_type and disposition_Desc occur on specific streets/road addresses in Silver spring based on the map.
+- Time of day, week of day analyse of incidents.

 ## Author & Acknowledgement:
 - Author: [Jeff Mathew Sam](https://www.linkedin.com/in/jeffmathewsam/)